The 20 Best Primary Progressive Aphasia Doctors Near Me in Massachusetts, US

 Offers Telehealth

 Dr. Mullally is the Associate Chief of Clinical Neurology at the Brigham and Women’s Faulkner Hospital.
 He completed his internal medicine residency at Rutgers Affiliated Hospitals and his neurology residency at the University of Miami and the Harvard Longwood Neurology Training Program at Brigham and Women’s Hospital.
 Dr. Mullally was a chief medical resident at Rutgers and chief resident in neurology at Harvard.
 After completing his neurology residency in 1982, Dr. Mullally opened a comprehensive headache clinic in New Jersey.
 In 1989, he began working at Harvard Community Health Plan (now Harvard Vanguard Medical Associates) and started the headache program which he directed until he moved to work full time at Brigham and Women’s Faulkner Hospital and Brigham and Women’s Hospital in May of 2013.
 Dr. Mullally is also Director of Sports Neurology at the MGH/BWH Foxborough facility, and sees general neurology patients at Brigham and Women’s Faulkner Hospital.
 He has been a member of the American Headache Society since 1982, and is board certified in internal medicine, neurology and headache medicine.
 Dr. Mullally is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Migraine, Headache, Migraine with Brainstem Aura, and Familial Dysautonomia.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Migraine, Headache, Migraine with Brainstem Aura, and Familial Dysautonomia.
+Dr. Mullally is board certified in Internal Medicine, Neurology, and Headache Medicine.

 Experienced in Primary Progressive Aphasia